 Today, more than half of web traffic comes from mobile devices.
 With that in mind, SEO experts agree that developers must optimize websites to provide mobile users with a positive experience, regardless if they are using a desktop PC, mobile phone, or tablet.

-This plays a vital role in technical SEO as the mobile experience differs from the desktop experience:
+The mobile optimization plays a vital role in technical SEO as the mobile experience differs from the desktop experience because:

 - The mobile screens are smaller.
 That’s why mobile responsiveness is so important.
 With a mobile responsive web design, your site adapts to different sizes of screens, providing users with a comfortable experience.